osmandapp/web/main/blog/2017-12-01-ios-2-0/index.md

 ## Day and night map modes

-We also added a new feature created to support eye comfort: the <b>'day' and 'night' modes</b> of the map.
+We also added a new feature created to support eye comfort: the **'day' and 'night' modes** of the map.
 The night mode has lower contrast and a darker theme to prevent eye strain.
 You can switch between the modes manually in Map > Application mode.
 The modes also switch automatically at the times of sunrise and sunset in your time zone.

 <table>
   <tr>